 Figure 1:Fiber Optic Leak Detection

-Acoustic sensors are installed outside of the pipeline to detect leaks by measuring the noise levels at multiple sites along the pipeline.
+Acoustic sensors are installed outside the pipeline to detect leaks by measuring the noise levels at multiple sites along the pipeline.
 This information is used to create a noise profile of the pipeline.
-Deviations from the baseline noise profile that is created results in the leak alarm.
+Deviations from the baseline noise profile that is created result in the leak alarm.
 Acoustic sensors can be mounted directly to the pipeline or coupled to the pipe wall using steel rods for underground pipelines.
-To monitor longer pipelines, a large number of acoustic sensors are needed.
-Small leaks whose acoustic signal is small and only differ slightly from the background noise cannot be detected as otherwise there would be many false alarms.
+A large number of acoustic sensors are needed to monitor longer pipelines.
+Small leaks whose acoustic signal is small and only differs slightly from the background noise cannot be detected; otherwise, there would be many false alarms.

 Figure 2:Acoustic Leak Detection